 What is the sign-up bonus?

 The current sign-up bonus is 3,000 miles.
-You will receive this when you make your first purchase.
+You will receive this when you make your first purchase within 90 days.

 It is important to note that MBNA treats the Virgin White and Virgin Black credit cards as separate products.
 You can apply for both and receive a sign-up bonus on both.
 You can even hold both at the same time, which is not the case with the British Airways American Express cards.